-Eddie Radwanski is entering his eighth season as the head coach of the Clemson women’s soccer team.
+Eddie Radwanski is entering his ninth season as the head coach of the Clemson women’s soccer team.
 Radwanski was named the 2016 Atlantic Coast Conference Women’s Soccer Coach of the Year, the first time a Clemson coach has earned the honor since 2000.

 The 2016 squad earned the second ACC Regular Championship title in program history, the first since 2000, and advanced to its third consecutive NCAA Tournament.
 Catrina Atanda earned All-American honors in 2016, and was one of four players to receive All-ACC Honors.
 The team also saw success in the classroom as Emily Byorth and Jenna Weston were named Academic All-Americans, and were two of six players to earn Academic All-ACC honors.

 The Clemson women’s soccer team has continued to make great strides in the classroom under Radwanski.
 The Tigers recorded a cumulative team grade point average of 3.39 for the 2016-17 academic school year.
 It marked the 32nd consecutive semester of at least a 3.0 GPA for the program, the longest active streak among all Clemson teams.
 In addition, the Clemson women’s soccer program has earned the now United Soccer Coaches Team Academic Award twelve times, all of Radwanski’s teams have earned the award.
 He has had 20 players named to the All-ACC Academic team since the 2013 season.
 Three players have earned Academic All-American honors, Emily Byorth earning the honor twice.